 Our older tree has a big chunk missing in part of the trunk that has allowed it to rot.

-Because of the nature of the rough diamond shape pattern in its trunk- it is more vulnerable to insects, pests and then ultimately wood rot as the tree matures.
+Because of the nature of the rough diamond shape pattern in its trunk- it is more vulnerable to insect pests and then ultimately wood rot as the tree matures.

-If you don't want new trees starting just keep the "suckers" trimmed down.
+If you don't want new trees starting just keep the "suckers" or pups trimmed down.

 It is not unusual for a mature sago palm tree to have multiple trunks.
 It can branch off itself and have multiple heads of leaves on them.